proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/cross-chain-swaps.md

 <p class=caption>Atomic cross-chain swap between public and private network</p>

 In order to create a trustless environment for an exchange, a specific transaction type is required that is commonly referred to as **Hashed TimeLock Contract** (HTLC).
-Two additional components characterise this transaction type: hashlocks and timelocks.
+Two additional components characterize this transaction type: hashlocks and timelocks.
 A thorough explanation can be found on the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Hashed_Timelock_Contracts).

 In other words, to reduce counterparty risk, the receiver of a payment needs to present a proof for the transaction to execute.
 Failing to do so, the locked funds are released after the deadline is reached, even if just one actor does not agree.
 The figure below illustrates the cross-chain swap protocol.